makcim392/infrastructure_as_code/readme.md

 - If the resources was changed outside of Terraform, Terraform will not be able to manage it anymore.
 - If a tag is changed and becomes null, Terraform will try to delete it.

+# Workspaces

+By default, Terraform uses a single workspace called ```default```.
+This workspace is created automatically when you initialize a new Terraform project.
+You can create additional workspaces to manage different environments or configurations.
+For example, you might have a workspace for your development environment and another workspace for your production environment.

+## Workspaces and state

+Each workspace has its own state file.
+This means that you can have different resources in different workspaces.
+For example, you might have a resource in your development workspace that is not present in your production workspace.
+When you switch between workspaces, Terraform will automatically load the state file for the current workspace.

+Workspaces are saved in the ```terraform.tfstate``` file.
+When you run a ```plan``` or ```apply``` command, Terraform will compare the current state of your infrastructure to the desired state defined in your Terraform configuration files.
+If there are any differences, Terraform will create a plan to bring your infrastructure into the desired state.

+## Useful commands

+- ```terraform workspace new <workspace_name>```: Create a new workspace
+- ```terraform workspace list```: List all workspaces
+- ```terraform workspace show```: Show the current workspace
+- ```terraform workspace select <workspace_name>```: Switch to a different workspace
+- ```terraform workspace delete <workspace_name>```: Delete a workspace